HMRC Mileage Rates 2021

 These are the current business mileage rates approved by HMRC for 2021:

 What is the 2021 mileage rate for employees?

 If, as an employee, you use your private car for business mileage, you can receive an allowance based on the rates from your employer.
 If you want to know more about Mileage Allowance Payments (MAPs), check our article on mileage allowance.

-Can I use the HMRC mileage rate if I’m self-employed?
+Can I use the HMRC mileage rate 2021 if I’m self-employed?

 As self-employed, you can claim tax deductions on your business mileage and other business-related travel expenses by using these HMRC mileage rates.
-There are two schemes for claiming business mileage - one is based on the above rates set by HMRC (known as the simplified expenses method) and the other based on actual vehicle expenses.
+There are two schemes for claiming business mileage - one is based on the above rates set by HMRC (known as the simplified expenses method) and the other is based on actual vehicle expenses.
 You can learn more about the rules that apply to you and how to claim mileage as a self-employed person.

 Can I use a different rate than the 2021 HMRC mileage rate?

 Although HMRC has set the mileage allowance rate, employers are allowed to use a different rate than the standard one.

 If your employer reimburses you at a lower rate, you can apply for mileage allowance relief from HMRC at the end of the tax year to cover the difference.
 For example, if you receive 30p per mile, you can claim tax relief on the difference of 15p per mile for cars and vans.
 Similarly, if a business chooses to provide an allowance that is higher than the HMRC rates, the excess will be taxed.